-Layering your lighting scheme by making sure you have lights at different heights and whatever you do don’t rely on just one kind of light source.
+- Layer your lighting scheme by making sure you have lights at different heights and whatever you do don’t rely on just one kind of light source.
 Mix your light sources with a variety of overhead, floor and mid-level lighting.

-Floor lighting – inserted into the skirting or up-lights from the floor, great for drama and interest.
+- Floor lighting – inserted into the skirting or up-lights from the floor, great for drama and interest.
 These tiny lights inserted into the skirting board are great for lighting stairs where people who move around at night need a little lighting for safety such as children and older people.
 Having said that they also look good!

 Designer tip: Gold on the inside of a shade throws a glorious hue to the room.
 While black will direct the light up and down and white lining on the shade will defuse it around the room.

+- High-level lighting – chandeliers, spotlights, downlights and uplights behind cornices or in lighting soffits.
+These fixtures create lighting in general but can be harsh and unflattering if not controlled and if you have too many.
+Single or multiple overheads can make you feel like you are on stage.
+Also overhead light casts a shadow on the worktop.
+I would recommend using dimmers and soft or warm white bulbs in every room, including bathrooms.
+Lighting from the ceiling washes down on you and can be harsh, unflattering, and can be too sterile.
 Don’t make your ceiling look like a cheese grater by installing too many fittings.
 Be aware of where you need the light, what kind of light it should be: should it wash the walls, should it be a direct light on a surface.
 People often make the mistake of installing lights everywhere – filling the ceiling when in actual fact they only need it where the task is.

-4. Think about the tasks they are trying to light
+- Task lighting – think about the tasks they are trying to light

 Do you need overhead or mid-level lighting?
 Think about where can you put lighting that is not in the ceiling or table lamps.
-This lighting of bookcases, niches and skirting can create excellent mid level lighting, that is comfortable to be in and easily controlled with dimmers and circuits.
+This lighting of bookcases, niches, and skirting can create excellent mid-level lighting, that is comfortable to be in and easily controlled with dimmers and circuits.

 Designer Tip: With the new small LED lights you can sneak lights into and behind all sorts of architectural details.

-5. Not enough circuits
+- Not enough circuits

 You don’t need that many circuits in bedrooms, but reception rooms and kitchens where different tasks and events are undertaken means that you need to be able to set different scenes with different levels of lighting.

-6. Do install dimmers
+- Do install dimmers

 You want to create atmosphere and drama – you need to control the light levels.
 The easiest way to do this is with dimmers.
-However if you plan your lighting well you don’t have to use dimmers on all lights!
+However, if you plan your lighting well you don’t have to use dimmers on all lights!